stanfordnlp/CoreNLP/_pages/tokensregex.md

 Finally we may want to produce a MatchedExpression for this to operate on in our Java code, and we may want to set the value of that MatchedExpression to something.
-So we have the rule return a “result” when it fires, and we say the result is “COMPANY”.
+So we have the rule return a “result” when it fires, and we say the result is “COMPANY_RESULT”.
 The value of the MatchedExpression will be set to “COMPANY_RESULT” as a result.

 If you run this TokensRegex pipeline on this file `basic_ner.txt`: